LuisYeah1234-hub/NativeLinux/README.md

 > [!IMPORTANT]
 > To exit this Linux press both Shift and ESC.
 It should return you to the Windows GUI!.
->
-> 1.0 Does NOT have a exit command, nor shortcut.
+> <br /> 1.0 Does NOT have a exit command, nor shortcut.
 Use the new version if you want to test on Real Machine!
->
-> NativeLinux does NOT have keyboard on some Windows 11 Builds!.
+> <br /> NativeLinux does NOT have keyboard on some Windows 11 Builds!.
 Test it on a Virtual Machine

+> [!CAUTION]
+> I've seen some unknown websites such as miku.place and GitOwl talking about this project
+> <br /> Legit or not i better warn now
+> <br /> Do NOT download NativeLinux from anywhere else!!
+NativeLinux is and will stay only on GitHub.
+> <br /> And if it does run in GUI.
+The Program is an Fake.
+> <br /> NativeLinux does not run in GUI!
+It will throw an error.
+"Cannot run NativeLinux.exe in Win32 Mode"

 # Manual Uninstallation in case of Keyboard not working
 Thanks to @PetrNebukin for these Instructions